 Ironman Fitness has a variety of inversion tables in their collection.
-Still, the durability, comfort, stability, and ease of use of the Gravity 4000 is a considerable improvement when compared to the Gravity 1000 and the Gravity 2000 models.
+Still, the durability, comfort, stability, and ease of use of the Gravity 4000 is a considerable improvement compared to the Gravity 1000 and the Gravity 2000 models.

-Able to support different heights and weights, and featuring a vinyl foam that adapts to the body.
+Able to support different heights and weights and featuring a vinyl foam that adapts to the body.
 It’s one of the rare tables that works just as well on nearly every body type.

-It’s constructed with robust tubular steel frame and completed with loads of safety features, ensuring you feel secured and comfortable when inverting.
+It’s constructed with a robust tubular steel frame and completed with loads of safety features, ensuring you feel secured and comfortable when inverting.

 Well-built, safe, and comfortable, it seems that this table ticks all the boxes.
 But how does it compare to much cheaper models?
 Is it worth the money?
 You’ll find out everything you need to know in our comprehensive review.